 Oh, hi!
 It’s great to see you here.
-You must have had a Hero Project talk at your school?
-Well, you’ve now come to the right place.
+You must want to know more about supporting Anthony Nolan's lifesaving work.
+Well, now you've come to the right place.

 There are so many ways to start your heroic lifesaving journey.
 Where will you start?